 There are two types of ISOs:

 a.
 Banks - Banks of all shapes and sizes are ISOs.
 Wells Fargo, for example, is an ISO of First Data.
 Your local community and large regional banks are most likely ISOs.
 Banks entered into the merchant services business because it was a natural fit with their product and service offerings.
 It's a way to increase revenue per customer.
-Most, but not all banks, will private label the services so that it's difficult to distinguish whether they are a processor or ISO.
-The benefit of working with a bank is that you can consolidate your financial services.
-The drawback is the you usually get out of the box solutions and service.
+Most -- but not all -- banks will private label the services so that it's difficult to distinguish whether they are a processor or ISO.
+The benefit of working with a bank is that you can consolidate your financial services; the drawback is that you usually get out-of-the-box solutions and service.

 b.
 Non-banks - These types of ISOs range from some of the most dynamic and capable providers to firms who don't represent the industry very well.

 Industry Dynamics There are a few dynamics that make the industry landscape quite interesting.
-First, there are very barriers to entry due to the lack of certifications, licenses, and capital requirements.
+First, there are many barriers-to-entry due to the lack of certifications, licenses, and capital requirements.
 Secondly, there really is no active regulatory body that oversees and enforces acceptable practices.
 So naturally, with these two market conditions, merchants need to be mindful and thorough in selecting a provider.